ProfessionalsBrian S. Hermann

 The Paul, Weiss Bankruptcy & Corporate Reorganization Department serves as a critical advisor in almost every major, complex restructuring matter, helping companies, creditors and investors facing rapid market transformation respond to business challenges with comprehensive and innovative strategies.
 Diversity of matters and clients, senior-level attention and seamless delivery of multidisciplinary services distinguish the practice.

-Deputy Chair of the Bankruptcy and Corporate Reorganization Department, Brian Hermann focuses on a range of restructuring and bankruptcy matters for both borrower and lender clients.
-He has extensive experience representing clients in complex out-of-court restructurings and chapter 11 cases nationwide and across a variety of industries.
-Brian also routinely represents clients in complex litigation arising out of chapter 11.
+Deputy Chair of the Bankruptcy and Corporate Reorganization Department and a member of the firm’s Management Committee, Brian focuses on a range of restructuring and bankruptcy matters for both borrower and lender clients.
+He has extensive experience representing clients in complex out-of-court restructurings and chapter 11 cases nationwide and across various industries and routinely represents clients in complex litigation arising out of chapter 11.
 A member of the Media, Sports and Entertainment Group, he also has developed a sub-specialty working on a number of music, media and entertainment company restructurings and related matters.

-Brian’s recent company experience includes advising Expro Holdings, CGG S.A. and Preferred Sands, and his noteworthy creditor-side representations include advising key stakeholders in the restructurings of Toys “R” Us, Tidewater, Paragon Offshore, Sabine, Arch Coal, Texas Competitive Electric Holdings Company, Armstrong Energy, Nortek and General Motors.
+Brian’s recent company experience includes advising Preferred Sands, Animal Supply, Expro Holdings and CGG S.A., and his noteworthy creditor-side representations include advising key stakeholders in the restructurings of Toys “R” Us, Country Fresh, Tidewater, Paragon Offshore, Sabine, Arch Coal, Texas Competitive Electric Holdings Company, Armstrong Energy, Nortek and General Motors.
 Brian is currently representing the California Public Utilities Commission in the chapter 11 cases of PG&E Corporation and its primary operating subsidiary, Pacific Gas and Electric Company, California’s largest investor-owned public utility and the largest public utility in U.S. history to file for bankruptcy relief.
 Brian also represented the Commission in PG&E’s previous chapter 11 case, including in related litigation and appeals, from which PG&E emerged in 2003.

 Awards and Recognitions